 Many may think religion is the main cause of conflicts around the world, or alternatively many may perceive religion as an advocate for harmony.
-Research by the Institute for Economics and Peace (IEP) shows that when it comes to affecting levels of peace within countries, religion is not a major driver.
+Research by the Institute for Economics and Peace (IEP) has shown that when it comes to affecting levels of peace within countries, religion is not a major driver.

-According to the research, other socio-economic factors have a more significant influence on peacefulness than religion.
+According to the research published in 2014, other socio-economic factors have a more significant influence on peacefulness than religion.
 Corruption, gross domestic product (GDP) per capita, inequality, gender, political terror and intergroup cohesion all have more significant relationships with the level of a country’s peace than religion.

 The research indicates that these factors are globally more significant determinants in driving violence and conflict in society than the presence of religious belief.

 The only significant connection between peace and religion found in IEP’s analysis is that high levels of peace are related to either low levels of religious diversity, or high levels of religious diversity.

 Moderate levels of diversity see lower levels of peace highlighting the bell curve nature of the link between peace and religious diversity.

 IEP investigated the empirical relationships between peace, as measured by the Global Peace Index, and various religious measures related to levels of religious belief, restrictions and hostilities towards religion, combined with a number of other socio-economic factors, to statistically explain the relationship between conflict, religion and peace.

 A key source of information in the analysis include two indices created by Pew Research which measure government restrictions on religion and social hostility towards religious groups.